 Altitude sickness occurs when moving to higher altitudes and requires acclimatization in steps to combat.
 It includes loss of brain function and confusion as well as vomiting.
 There are studies that say mountaineering actually causes brain damage because of the lack of regular oxygen.

 Sometimes at this point climbers suffer from extreme confusion and start to remove clothes.
 Gloves are commonly thrown off and sometimes climbers expose their skin to the weather.
-They seem to be experiencing heat from the cold that creates a burning sensation.
+They seem to be experiencing heat from the cold which creates a burning sensation.
 Death soon follows.